Safari and Beach Holidays in East Africa's most popular destination

 Where in the world can you...Enjoy a truly phenomenal wildlife safari?
 Relax on tropical palm-fringed white sandy beaches while listening to the gentle sound of the enticingly warm Indian Ocean lapping the shoreline?
 Experience timeless ethnic tribal cultures which have somehow managed to remain unchanged by today's modern world?

 The answer is, of course, Kenya.
 Travel Butlers can help you plan and book your safari holiday to this fascinating country, which will be individually tailored to your own particular interests and budget - whether you want purely a safari holiday or whether you want to also spend a few days relaxing on a beach afterwards.

-We can take care of everything - from when you arrive at the Jomo Kenyatta International Airport in Nairobi, or Mombasa's Moi Airport, to when you unwillingly have to leave.
+We will take care of everything - from when you arrive at the Jomo Kenyatta International Airport in Nairobi, or Mombasa's Moi Airport, to when you unwillingly have to leave.

 One thing you can be sure of is that whenever you visit Kenya, you will return home with endless memories that will last a lifetime - or at least until your next visit!